Lamport Stadium: Soccer

-Since the opening of Lamport Stadium the National Soccer League used the stadium as a home venue for many of its clubs based in Toronto.
+Since the opening of Lamport Stadium, the National Soccer League used the stadium as a home venue for many of its clubs based in Toronto.

+In 1980, Lamport was one of the hosts of a friendly tournament known as the Toronto International Soccer Cup which featured Benfica and Partizan Belgrade.

 Both SC Toronto and Major League Soccer team Toronto FC's Academy side played their Canadian Soccer League home games at Lamport Stadium.
 The OUA's Ryerson Rams soccer teams also call the stadium home.
 In 2014, the Serbian White Eagles of the Canadian Soccer League and Internacional de Toronto of League1 Ontario also played their home games at the stadium.
 Toronto FC II announced in August 2017 that it would move its home games from the Ontario Soccer Centre to BMO Field and Lamport Stadium beginning with the 2018 season.
 However, with their drop to the division 3 USL League One for the 2019 season, the team moved their home games to BMO Training Ground.
 The University of Toronto Schools high school team also uses Lamport Stadium as a practice field and for home games.

 Rugby league

 On 21 May 2012, it was announced that Lamport Stadium would be the new home of the Canada national rugby league team, the Wolverines.
-Their first game of 2013, the Colonial Cup opener against the United States national rugby league team saw a crowd of nearly 8,000 turn out to witness a comeback from the Wolverines.
+The 2013 Colonial Cup opener against the United States national rugby league team saw a crowd of 7,168 turn out to witness a comeback victory for the Wolverines.

-The stadium also hosted a professional rugby league club, the Toronto Wolfpack, which began playing there in 2017.
+The stadium also hosted a professional rugby league club, the Toronto Wolfpack which played there between 2017 and 2023.

 On May 18, 2019, Lamport hosted the inaugural Americas 9s tournament.